-Cal NORML: A SUMMARY OF THE MEDICAL MARIJUANA REGULATION and SAFETY ACT (MMRSA)
+Cal NORML: A SUMMARY OF THE MEDICAL CANNABIS REGULATION and SAFETY ACT (MCRSA)

-The new Medical Marijuana Regulation and Safety Act consists of three separate bills which were enacted together on Sept 11, 2015 (despite its title, the term "medical cannabis" is used throughout the act).
+The new Medical Cannabis Regulation and Safety Act consists of three separate bills which were enacted together on Sept 11, 2015.
 The bill creates a comprehensive state licensing system for the commercial cultivation, manufacture, retail sale, transport, distribution, delivery, and testing of medical cannabis.
 All licenses must also be approved by local governments.

 The law went into effect on January 1, 2016; however, the state has said it will need until January 2018 to set up the necessary agencies, information systems, and regulations to actually begin issuing licenses.
 In the interim, local governments may choose to adopt new ordinances to permit or license local businesses in preparation for state licensing.
 Facilities currently operating in accordance with state and local laws may continue to do so until such time as their license applications are approved or denied.
 In the meantime, prospective applicants are strongly advised to apply to the state Board of Equalization for a Resale Permit, and to prepare for seeking approval from their local governments.